Web Application Vulnerabilities: How to Cope

 - User credentials aren’t properly protected when stored (use cryptographic hash algorithms for storing credentials.)

-- Username enumeration (as a rule, an app blocks the account after several unsuccessful attempts to enter passwords, but if attackers succeeds in obtaining a sufficiently large list of valid user names, they will be able to try to enter one password for all users in turn.)
+- Username enumeration (as a rule, an app blocks the account after several unsuccessful attempts to enter passwords, but if attackers succeed in obtaining a sufficiently large list of valid user names, they will be able to try to enter one password for all users in turn.)

 - Weak passwords or credentials are sent over unencrypted connections.
 (This applies to cookies with ID session.)